edtubillara/federated-barbican/spec/federated-barbican.rst

 1. Trust.
 An establishment of trust must be made between the two clouds.
    A possible solution is Keystone to Keystone Federation.

 2. Federation of secrets.
-There needs to be a way for a service to tell Barbican the secret to be retrieved or created is not in the cloud to which it is currently talking, but in another cloud.
+There needs to be a way for a service to retrieve or create a key in a Barbican that resides in another cloud.

 *PENDING*